wasmCloud/wasmcloud.com/docs/ecosystem/wadm/api.md

 ```

 The `version` field will always be set to the latest version stored (by time, as version is _not_
-required to be semver, only recommended).
+required to be semver).
 The `deployed_version` field will be set to the version
 that is currently deployed.
 If no version is deployed, this field will be set to `null`.
 Please note
 that `description` can also be `null` if no description was set